Monster Hunter World's Horizon Zero Dawn event allows you to unlock unique Aloy Armour set for a limited time.

 How to complete the Lessons of the Wild event and unlock the Watcher Lens

-Note the following event has concluded, but could appear again at a later date.
+Note the following event has concluded, and will appear again in the game in the future.

 To start the event, make sure you have the latest patch installed and have connected online.